curl/curl/docs/ALTSVC.md

 # Alt-Svc

-curl features **EXPERIMENTAL** support for the Alt-Svc: HTTP header.
+curl features support for the Alt-Svc: HTTP header.

 ## Enable Alt-Svc in build

 `./configure --enable-alt-svc`

+(enabled by default since 7.73.0)

 ## Standard